3. Supercooling and Microstructure

 |Now let's look at a binary alloy, for example pure iron with 0.7 % or so carbon.
 Or just about any binary system with a low concentration of one component.|

 |All other things being comparable to the example above, what we get now might schematically look like this:|

 |The part that solidifies first looks not much different from that of the pure metal.
 The center, however, is very different - it consists now of "equi-axed", randomly oriented small grains.
 What has happened?|

-on top of "normal" supercooling.
-Assuming that the minor constituent
+has happened!
+Possibly on top of "normal" supercooling.
+Assuming that the minor

-in the center is then rather enriched with the minor constituent, and thus has
+is then rather enriched with the minor constituent, and thus has a far

 Alternatively, small parts of the dendrites growing inwards might break off, floating around in the liquid, and supplying heterogeneous nuclei for crystals growing in the liquid.
 While the "breaking off" part could also happen with a pure substance, growth after heterogeneous nucleation is much faster if there is supercooling.
 Whatever, chances are that small solid particles will start to grow all over the supercooled liquid in the center of a cast of a binary alloy.
 Convection in the melt might swirl them around, while gravity tends to sink them to the bottom.

 Whatever the detailed processes will be - in the center we will find the leftovers of equi-axed crystallites that generated in the melt, and that tends to be equi-axed small grains.